leon-thomm/Ryven/docs/README.md

     def set_data(self, data):
         self.points = data['points']
-        self.draw_points(self.points)
+        self.draw_points(self.points)  # will redraw all the points - see below

 The _removing()_ method of course again stays empty; no threads, no timers running.

-Now, we need to to two things.
+Two things left:

 - First: implement the _randomization()_ method we called from the node instance class
 - And Secondly: display the points